Blyth and Tyne Railway: Locomotives

 Most of the Blyth and Tyne locomotives were of the 2-4-0 and 0-6-0 type.
 The 2-4-0s mostly had 5 ft 6 in wheels and two 16 by 24-inch cylinders, with a typical working boiler pressure of 140 lb.
 The 0-6-0 goods engines had cylinders of the same size but the wheels were of 4 ft 6 inch in diameter.
 In the 1860s a three-cylinder 0-6-0 engine was built.

 After the electrification of 1904, steam autocar trains composed of a Fletcher BTP 0-4-4T engine between two coaches operated on the Monkseaton-Shields section, operating a shuttle passenger service over the Avenue branch from Blyth to North Shields.

 Electrification

 Residential travel into Newcastle and Gateshead developed considerably in the latter years of the nineteenth century.
 Street-running tramcars were introduced from 1878, and in 1901 the system was converted to electric traction, representing a considerable step forward in convenience for the public, and competition for suburban railways.
 The total number of passengers booked in the Newcastle area in 1901 was 9,847,000 but by 1903 this had fallen to 5,887,000.

 In response, the North Eastern Railway electrified what became known as the North Tyneside Loop, much of which was part of the Blyth and Tyne system, between New Bridge Street, Backworth, Monkseaton and Wallsend.
 This was the first part of a network of suburban electrified routes, the Tyneside suburban electric system.

 The Railway Magazine recorded the opening:

-On Tuesday, March 29, 1904, at 12.50 p.m. electric working for public traffic was put into operation on the North-Eastern Railway; the line on which the new motive power is employed being that between New Bridge Street Station (Newcastle) and Benton, a distance of 4 miles 7 chains...
-The outward journey took 11 minutes, the inward 12 minutes, being a reduction of 25 per cent, on the time occupied by steam-hauled trains...
-There are 37 miles of double and four-way track [in the North Tyneside suburban network], equivalent to some 82 miles of single track, over the whole of which the passenger service will in the near future be worked electrically.
-For the present the goods traffic will be mainly operated by steam, although two electric goods locomotives are to be used on a portion of the system...